-I’m going to try to erase this season from my memory and pretend that season one was the ending.
-This was such a let down that it’s hard to believe that it’s even the same story.
+I’m going to try to erase this season from my memory and pretend that season one was the end.
+This was such a letdown that it’s hard to believe that it’s even the same story.
 The only good thing to come of it was Peter killing himself and saving us all from the power of Emma’s friendship.
 I literally cannot believe that this was The Promised Neverland.

 - Season One